 Requesting Cancellation of Removal

-If requesting a green card isn’t possible, the attorney may help the defendant present an application for cancellation of removal.
+If requesting a green card isn’t possible, the attorney may help the defendant present an application for cancellation of an Order of Removal.
 This would open up green card availability to immigrants who have spent several years in the U.S. and have good moral character and have a qualifying U.S. citizen or permanent resident relative.

 Asking for Prosecutorial Discretion